Frequently Asked Questions (and the answers) for MFA applicants

 Can I defer my entry into the program once I’ve been accepted?

-You can defer for one year, with the permission of the MFA Graduate Program Director and the Dean.
+You can defer for one year, with the permission of the CVPA Coordinator for Graduate Studies and Research and the Dean.

 Can I enroll part-time?

 Our program is full-time.
 Full-time is 9+ credits per semester.
 Part-time students can enroll contingent upon available enrollment and studio space.

 Who are the faculty?

 To see the list of all faculty, their contact info and details about their work, go to: